Requirements for Graduation with the TAMS Diploma

 (2) Students in good standing with a cumulative GPA of 3.2 or higher may enroll in ONE elective and a research class.
 Students may enroll in a 1-hour course in lieu of a research course, but not both.

-The Academy provides textbooks for all courses.
+The Academy provides textbooks for most courses.
 These books must be returned to the bookroom at the end of the semester or if at any time the student withdraws from the Academy.
 Students are required to pay for lost, stolen, or damaged books and materials.
 Textbooks are distributed only during the first two weeks of class and it is the responsibility of the student to pick them up then; otherwise, the student will be required to buy their own books.
 TAMS does not provide textbooks for summer school enrollment.

 Class Schedule and Registration